[Guest Post] Redefining Kink Without Sex: Lessons in Non-Sexual BDSM from the Ace Spectrum by Void

 I have a chronic pain condition in my feet which means that wearing heels for any length of time is difficult for me and can leave me in pain for days.
 Sadly, this can mean that a lot of fabulous shoes are off limits.
 So finding sparkly, glittery, gorgeous footwear in FLATS is always an exciting things.

-Sparkly shoes are a long-discontinued style from Irregular Choice’s “Bed of Roses” line that I picked up for £8 on Vinted.
+Sparkly shoes are an old style from Irregular Choice’s “Bed of Roses” line that I picked up for £8 on Vinted.

 Eroticon 2023 might be over, but you can read everyone’s post-event content over at the linkup and check out the official hashtag if you want to learn more about the event and what happened there.